braidn/Knowledge-Repo/Elixir.md

   * Maps are different than key word lists because they are more efficient as they grow.
   * Square bracket notation is used to access values and dot notation if keys are atoms.

+### Enumeration

+* Items/things that can be iterated over implement the _Enumerable_ protocol.
+  * This is also known as `Enum`
+* The `Stream` module is a lot like `Enum` but works on a collection lazily.
+* Many of the methods here are similar to Ruby or functional languages (map, filter, reduce).
+* Because streams are not automatically evaluated we can compose methods to them before invoking.
+* Enums, to evaluate need all the data present, while streams can do things incrementally.

+### Streams

+* Pass a single element from function to function in a collection.
+* Returns almost the concept of a promise but, no code has been written.
+* Getting at a value of a stream is as easy as: `Enum.to_list someStream`.
+* Potentially handy methods:
+  * `Stream.cycle`: takes an enum and returns an infinite stream of the enums elements, always repeating.

 ## Functions

 * Elixir is very much a functional language.
 This leads functions to be first class citizens.